moonwhaler/CivitScraper/readme.md

 The main job types are:
 - `scan-paths`: Scan directories for model files and process them
-- `sync-lora-triggers`: Synchronize LORA trigger words with a loras.json file
+- `sync-lora-triggers`: Synchronize LORA trigger words with a Krita AI Diffusion (loras.json) file

 ### Job Templates